Showing newest 17 of 27 posts from August 2009. Show older posts

 Ankh

 The Ankh is an Egyptian hieroglyphic that symbolizes eternal life.
-However, the origin of the symbol remains a mystery to Egyptologists, and no single hypothesis has been widely accepted.
+The origin of the symbol remains a mystery to Egyptologists, and no single hypothesis has been widely accepted.
 Some say that it represents the act of conception or a man and woman.
 Egyptians carried the symbols around their necks in a an attempt to maintain their health and strength of mind and body.
-It was a protector of life, as well as death.
+It was a protector of life as well as death.

 Swastika